 Some venues may not release their tickets until 24 hours before an event.
 This is what is referred to as a delayed-release.
 This practice is implemented to help protect people's tickets from potential fraud.
 Tickets may be released outside of a seller's normal business hours, so you may receive them the day before or on the day of the event.

-However, your tickets are guaranteed to be delivered before the event!
-Keep an eye out in your inbox, junk, and spam folders for an email from either Ticketmaster or from the team prompting you to accept the tickets.
+Your tickets are guaranteed to be delivered before the event!
+Keep an eye out in your inbox, junk, and spam folders for an email from either Ticketmaster, AXS, the venue, or from the home team prompting you to accept the tickets.